Survivor South Africa: Return of the Outcasts

 Survivor South Africa: Return of the Outcasts is the ninth season of the South African reality competition show, Survivor South Africa.
 Announced on 25 November 2021, the season was scheduled for broadcast on M-Net in July 2022.
-The season is the first all-returning player season of Survivor South Africa.
+The season is the first all-returning player season of Survivor South Africa, though only contestants from non-celebrity seasons/tribes during the Nico Panagio era (i.e. [the 'plebs' tribe of ] Maldives onwards) returned, with no contestants from the first two seasons of the show returning.
 Return of the Outcasts is the seventh season hosted by Nico Panagio and was produced by Afrokaans Film & Television.
 For this season, the grand prize was doubled to R2 million.
 The season premiered on 18 July 2022 airing four episodes a week, and the cast was announced on 5 June 2022; with the tribe division based upon if castaways had made it to the merge portion of their previous season or not.
 On the season finale, broadcast on 25 August 2022, Season 8 Pre-Merger, Dino Paulo, was crowned Sole Survivor in a 7-2 vote against Season 5 Post-Merger, Shane Hattingh.